guardian/cdk/README.md

 If there is a pattern available for your use case, prefer to use that over composing constructs yourself.
 We welcome feedback and/or PRs to extend the functionality of patterns.
-Where you need to do something outside of currently available patterns, you can use the constructs to provide some level of abstraction.
+Where you need to do something outside the currently available patterns, you can use the constructs to provide some level of abstraction.
 In this case, consider whether it's worth defining a pattern.

 ### Decision Records
 [Architecture Decisions Records][adr] are files where we can document the decisions we make around any form of structure, architecture or approach.
-By documenting them in this way, we can preserve the thought process behind all of the decisions whilst also laying out formally the preferences for all developers working on the library.
+By documenting them in this way, we can preserve the thought process behind all the decisions whilst also laying out formally the preferences for all developers working on the library.

 The [docs/architecture-decision-records directory][directory-adr] contains the records for `@guardian/cdk`.